orientechnologies/orientdb-docs/Indexes.md

   Bear in mind that this means case index names cannot contain the period (`.`) symbol, as OrientDB would interpret the text after as a property.

 - `<class-name>` Provides the name of the class that you are creating the automatic index to index.
-Thisclass must already exist in the database.
+This class must already exist in the database.

 - `<prop-names>` Provides a comma-separated list of properties, which you want the automatic index to index.
 These properties must already exist in the schema.